 |Explore 271 acres of woodland, moorland and farmland in the Forest of Bowland AONB.
-Beacon Fell is situated 266 metres (873 feet) above sea level giving fabulous views of Morecambe Bay and the Isle of Man (on a clear day).
-There are several miles of lovely woodland walking trails and an excellent visitor centre with a wealth of information.
-Beacon Fell is situated a few miles north of Preston.|
+Beacon Fell is situated 266 metres (873 feet) above sea level giving fabulous views of Morecambe Bay, Blackpool Tower, Barrow, Pendle Hill, Longridge Fell, the Lake District Fells and the Isle of Man (on a clear day).
+At the hill summit there is a handy toposcope which shows all the different landmarks you can see.

 If you'd like to extend your walk you could head to the nearby Parlick and Fair Snape Fell where there is a wonderful footpath with fantastic views over the Forest of Bowland.
 View Full Details>>

 |This large park in Darwen is great for an easy afternoon stroll.
 The pretty Bold Venture brook runs through the centre of the park so you can enjoy a nice waterside walk through the surrounding woodland valley.
 Along the way there are a number of wooden sculptures of animals and a series of waterfalls to look out for.

 At the western end of the park you emerge from the woodland.
 Here you can enjoy nice views across the surrounding moorland towards Darwen Tower.
 At the end near the town the park has a large lake, a war memorial and attractive formal gardens.
 The footpaths throughout the park are generally good paved trails.

 If you would like to extend your walk then you could visit Sunnyhurst Woods or continue along the Witton Weavers Way.
 View Full Details>>

 |Enjoy industrial heritage, reservoirs, historic estates, memorials and country parks on this circular walk around Bolton.
 The walk visits Adlington, West Houghton, Blackrod and Farnworth.
-Walk highlights include Jumbles and Rivington Reservoirs, Blackleath Country Park and a waterside stretch along the Leeds & Liverpool canal.
+Walk highlights include Jumbles Country Park and Rivington Reservoirs, Blackleach Country Park and a waterside stretch along the Leeds & Liverpool canal.
 View Full Details>>

 |Climb to Lad Law, the 1,696 ft (517 m) summit of Boulsworth Hill on this challenging walk in the South Pennines.
 The walk starts in the historically fascinating village of Wycoller and makes use of the Bronte Way and the Pendle Way footpaths to take you to Boulsworth Dyke where you begin the serious climbing to the hill summit.
 The views are far reaching with the Lake District Peaks, the Peak District, Pendle Hill and Blackpool Tower all visible on a clear day.
 You then descend via Bedding Hill Moor and return to Wycoller on the same paths.

 It's a fine walk with some wonderful moorland scenery and a nice waterside section along the Wycoller Beck at the start.
 The beck is crossed with ancient Clapper and Pack-horse bridges one of which is over 1,000 years old.
 You'll also pass the ruined Wycoller Hall thought to be the inspiration for 'Ferndean Manor' in Charlotte Bronte's novel Jane Eyre.

 If you would like to extend your walk you could head to the nearby Widdop Reservoir.
 View Full Details>>

-|Bridgewater Way||38 miles (61 km)||A walk along the Bridgewater canal, through Cheshire, Greater Manchester and on into Lancashire.
-The route passes Salford, Trafford, Manchester, Warrington and Halton.
+|A walk along the Bridgewater canal, through Cheshire, Greater Manchester and on into Lancashire.
+The route passes Salford, Trafford, Altrincham, Manchester, Warrington and Halton.